 The shelf life of vacuum-sealed food items can be drastically impacted by factors such as acidity, temperature, cleanliness, pouches’ laminates used in construction, and ingredients’ quality.

-Tips for Storing Vacuum Sealed Meat
+Tips for Storing Vacuum Sealed Meat in Freezer

 When storing vacuum sealed meats in your home freezer, a few tips can help ensure maximum freshness and safety.